richard-austin/security-cam/TOMCAT.md

-### Tomcat 9
+### Tomcat 10
-Tomcat 9 is a Java webserver used for this application.
-The version of tomcat available for installation on Ubuntu 24.04 is Tomcat 10 only, which unfortunately is not compatible with Grails 6 applications on which this project is built.
-Until Grails 7 is available, and this project is upgraded to use it, I have to deploy Tomcat 9 with the application.
+Tomcat 10 is the Java webserver used for this application.
+Tomcat 10 is the current version downloadable (apt install tomcat10) on Ubuntu 24.04.
+The application is built on the Spring Boot 3 framework which is fully compatible with Tomcat 10.
-Tomcat 9 is installed transparently from a tar file by the .deb installer with the rest of the application.